Damascus affair: Background

-The disappearance and the accusation
+Disappearance and accusations

-On February 5, 1840, Father Thomas, an Italian monk belonging to a Franciscan Capuchin friar from the Island of Sardinia, and his Muslim servant, Ibrahim Amrah, disappeared in Damascus.
+On February 5, 1840, Father Thomas, an Italian monk belonging to a Franciscan Capuchin establishment from the Island of Sardinia, and his Muslim servant, Ibrahim Amrah, disappeared in Damascus' Jewish quarter.
 Soon after their disappearance the Jewish community was accused by the Christians of murdering Father Thomas and his servant, and to have extracted their blood in order to bake matzo.
 The accusation that the blood of Christians was used by Jewish people for their Passover bread is commonly known as the blood libel which has its roots in medieval Europe.
 In 1840 Damascus, the Christians were supported in their accusation by the French consul at Damascus, Ulysse de Ratti-Menton, an antisemite who was known to favour Christian merchants and advisers over their Jewish counterparts.
-Upon Father Thomas' disappearance, Ratti-Menton ordered that an investigation be carried out in the Jewish quarter where both men had last been seen.
-Because French officials had a good relationship with Muhammad 'Ali, who then controlled Ottoman Syria, Ratti-Menton got the support of Sharif Pasha, the Egyptian governor (wali) of the city and the son-in-law of Muhammad 'Ali.
+Upon Father Thomas' disappearance, Ratti-Menton ordered that an investigation be carried out in the Jewish quarter.
+Because French officials had a good relationship with Muhammad Ali, who then controlled Ottoman Syria, Ratti-Menton got the support of Sharif Pasha, the Egyptian governor (wali) of the city and the son-in-law of Muhammad Ali.

-Under torture a confession was extracted from a Jewish barber called Negrin who told the persecutors that he, together with seven other notable Jewish men (including members of the influential Farḥī family), had killed Father Thomas on the night of his disappearance.
+A confession was extracted under torture from a Jewish barber called Negrin who told the persecutors that he, together with seven other notable Jewish men (including members of the influential Farḥī family), had killed Father Thomas on the night of his disappearance.
 These other men were interrogated under torture as well, during which five of the seven prisoners confessed to the murder of the Father and his servant.
-Although there is no consensus among scholars about the number, it is certain that some prisoners died during their interrogation.
+Although there is no consensus among scholars about the number, it is believed that some prisoners died during their interrogation.
+More atrocities occurred later as authorities seized sixty-three Jewish children as hostages to hold until their mothers revealed the location of the blood.

 When bones were discovered in a Jewish quarter, Ratti-Menton and Sharif Pasha considered this discovery as a confirmation of the confession extracted from the imprisoned Jews.
 More Jews were accused and arrested on charges of involvement in the murder of Father Thomas.
 In the direct aftermath of the blood libel and the arrests, the Christians and Muslims of Damascus committed violence against the Jewish population.
 According to the Jewish Encyclopedia (1901-1906) the synagogue in the suburb Jobar was pillaged by a mob in a reaction to the blood libel and the scrolls of the Law were destroyed.